sviperll/ozymandias/maven-profiledep-extension/README.md

 ````

 Activation is based on dependency information.
 To specify that one profile
-depends on another you put special `profiledep` property into profile
+depends on another you put special `profile.depends` property into profile
-definition. `profiledep` is a list of comma separated profile ids.
+definition. `profile.depends` is a list of comma separated profile ids,
+like the one you specify in command line.
-You can prepend exclamation mark (`!`) to profile id in `profiledep` list to
+You can prepend exclamation mark (`!`) to profile id in `profile.depends` list to
 specify _conflicts-relationship_.
 When conflicting profiles are activated
 error is raised by this extension.

 Note that there is no `bootclasspath` profile in the above list.
 `bootclasspath` is a _virtual_ profile.
 A profile can provide any number
-of virtual profiles by specifying `profileprovide` property in profile
+of virtual profiles by specifying `profile.provides` property in profile
 definition.
 If more than one profile provides the same virtual profile
 only one is actually activated.